 To overcome this, make sure you are warming up before and cooling down after play/training with 5 minutes of ankle mobility.
 Here is a great video that explains how.

-Also a bit of gentle bowling and fielding in bare feet will work wonders.
+Also a bit of gentle warming up in bare feet will work wonders.
 Just make sure the ground is safe from stones/glass/other stuff that hurts.

 Unless you are a fast bowler, the spike in your boots is a matter of preference.
 There are 4 main options: